ClicksCodes/policies/ClicksForms.md

 > No personal information is stored
 >
 > No third parties can access this information
+>
+> No third parties will be given access to this information

 - All data transferred is encrypted